Build a Reusable Prompt Library with Jinja2 Templates and Version Control

 Building the PromptLibrary Class with Versioning

-Two classes work together here.
-PromptVersion wraps a single Jinja2 template with metadata — version number, description, author, and timestamp.
-PromptLibrary acts as the registry, storing multiple versions of each named prompt and providing lookup, rendering, and history queries.
+The design below uses two classes.
+PromptVersion wraps a single Jinja2 template with metadata — version number, description, author, and creation timestamp.
+PromptLibrary acts as the registry, storing multiple versions of each named prompt.

 You can always pull up version 1 for comparison, even after registering version 2.
-This matters more than you might expect — when a new prompt version performs worse in production, being able to instantly roll back to the previous one has saved me hours of debugging.
+When a new prompt version performs worse in production, being able to instantly roll back avoids hours of debugging.

 Template Inheritance for Prompt Families